IceCubeOpenSource/i3deepice/README.md

 Installing the container on IceCube's NPX is fairly simple with the following commands:

-`export SINGULARITY_CACHEDIR=/some/location/with/enough/quota`
+-`export SINGULARITY_CACHEDIR=/some/location/with/enough/quota`
-`export SINGULARITY_TEMPDIR=/another/location/with/enough/quota`
+-`export SINGULARITY_TEMPDIR=/another/location/with/enough/quota`
-`singularity pull docker://icecube/icetray:combo-stable-tensorflow.1.13.2-ubuntu18.04`
+-`singularity pull docker://icecube/icetray:combo-stable-tensorflow.1.13.2-ubuntu18.04`